steinea/steinea/index.md

 [^2]: Terence Blake, "Pluralist Metaphysical Research Programmes: Feyerabend, Deleuze, Laruelle, Zizek, Serres, Stiegler, Badiou, Latour," *Agent Swarm*, November 17, 2016, <https://terenceblake.wordpress.com/2016/11/17/pluralist-metaphysical-research-programmes-feyerabend-deleuze-laruelle-zizek-serres-stiegler-badiou-latour/>.

 My present efforts range across day-to-day games industry employment, longer term research projects, and periodic creative outputs in game design and poetry.
 In these domains, my special focuses can be categorized, respectively, as *organization*, *metaphysics*, and *design*, which together form an interlocking concern originating in the program of thought summarized above.
-To give this concern a proper name we can use a term from Merleau-Ponty: *praktognosia*.[^3] This we might define in slantwise manner with another Deleuzianism, what he speaks of as "belief in the world."[^4]
+To mark this concern with a proper name we can use a term from Merleau-Ponty: *praktognosia*.[^3] This we might define in slantwise manner with another Deleuzianism, what he speaks of as "belief in the world."[^4]

 [^3]: Maurice Merleau-Ponty, *Phenomenology of Perception*, trans.
 Donald A. Landes (Abingdon, UK: Routledge, 2014), 31.
 [^4]: Toni Negri and Gilles Deleuze, "Control and Becoming," *The Funambulist*, February 22, 2011, <https://thefunambulist.net/editorials/philosophy-control-and-becoming-a-conversation-between-toni-negri-and-gilles-deleuze>.